fpco/inline-c/README.md

   print x
 ```

-Note how, when we use `c`, we still type the whole C block (`int`
+Just as with `cexp`, we need a type annotation on the entire C block.
-in this case), but we must `return` the value explicitly, like we would in
+The annotation specifies the return type.
+That is, the type of the
-a C function.
+expression in any return statement.

-A pure version of `c` exists too -- `c_pure` -- but in this case we must
+Just as with `cexp`, `c` has a pure version `c_pure`.
+In the above
-not use it, since the C code is impure, given that it reads from
+example, we *must not* use the pure quasiquoter because the code block
-standard input.
+has a side effect: reading from standard input.

 ## Capturing Haskell variables -- parameter declaration

-`inline-c` offers the possibility of using Haskell variables from C.  We
+`inline-c` allows referring to Haskell variables inside C expressions
-can do so in two ways: declaring a parameter and using an anti-quoter.
+and code blocks.
+We can do so in two ways: declaring a parameter and
+using an antiquotation.
 We'll talk about the former first.

-Let's say that we wanted to parametrize the function we wrote above by
+Let's say that we wanted to parameterize the function we wrote above
-how many numbers we should read.
-We can do so by defining an Haskell
+by how many numbers we should read.
+We can do so by defining a Haskell
-function with the right parameter and using said parameter from C.
+function whose parameter we can refer to from within C:

 ```
 {-# LANGUAGE QuasiQuotes #-}